-- For internal GW FPCM access, GWIT standards are available in the following location: https://gwu.box.com/s/74n4y3c4wcmiv2vwwajniblevr78r2bj. - 2.
-Consultants shall contact their GW Development Manager/Project Manager to obtain the following reference standards: - a.
-GW Equipment Rooms Construction Standards (dated 2/22/2013) - b.
+- For internal GW FPCM and FBG access, GWIT standards are available in the shared box.com folder, GW Reference Standards and Guidelines. - 2.
+Consultants shall obtain the following reference standards from their GW Project Manager as needed: - a.
+GW Equipment Rooms Construction Standards (dated 5/6/2019) - b.
 Building Standards for IT Services (dated 10/11/2013) - c.
 Facilities Building Automation Reference Architecture (07/26/2016)

-- The project shall have a separate series of drawings that indicate requirements for security, electronic access control and information technology: GW CFT Security and Access Standards, GWorld (08 74 00 Access Control Hardware), Information Technology (27 00 00), and Security (28 00 00 Electronic Safety and Security).
+- 1. The project shall have a separate series of drawings that indicate requirements for security, electronic access control and information technology: GW CFT Security and Access Standards, GWorld (08 74 00 Access Control Hardware), Information Technology (27 00 00), and Security (28 00 00 Electronic Safety and Security).
 The set of drawings shall show the following components, including but not limited to: all GWorld reader locations, camera locations, security door contacts, glass breaks, PIM locations, WAP locations, data, and voice.
 All of these will be installed by the Owner's vendors. - a.
 The discipline designator 'X' shall be used for this series of drawings.
-Refer to GW Reference Standard 'FIM Procedures Manual' for additional information.
+Refer to GW Reference Standard 'FIM Procedures Manual' for additional information. - 2.
+All openings and gaps around low voltage or other IT cabling shall be sealed with rodent/pest-resistant materials. - 3.
+All IT equipment rooms including Campus Communications Rooms, Hub Equipment Rooms, Building Equipment Rooms and Telecommunications Rooms shall have cooling and environmental monitoring.
+Refer to 'GWIT Equipment Rooms Construction Standards' for detailed requirements.